-The coasters are just as easy to make!
+The coasters are just as easy to make with similar instructions!
 Again, you can use the exact same designs I did (find the project here) or create your own.
 You can really see how different the colors look on the Infusible Ink transfer papers.
 This brown color is going to turn perfectly black once the heat is applied!

-Just as it was important to remove any debris on the tote bag, you have to wipe down all the coasters with the lint-free fabric swatch included in the Infusible Ink packaging.
+Just as removing debris on the tote bag was important, you have to wipe down all the coasters with the lint-free fabric swatch included in the Infusible Ink packaging.

 Doesn’t the Infusible Ink look amazing on these Book Lover Ceramic Coasters?!